 Garland fails to understand the realities of living as a woman.
 There are safety precautions that are ingrained in our way of life: the extra mile we walk to stay on the lit path, the phone calls we make while walking home.
 If I go to meet a Hinge date I tell my friends what pub I’m going to.
 They would definitely know the location of the Airbnb I was staying in while on holiday, alone.
 We implement these survival mechanisms because the threat of men is a constant – a knowledge that mars our everyday lives.

 Harper’s choice to leave the city, to get away from the torment of men, is one I would make myself.
 My experiences of the city and the country could not be more different.
 My body feels like my own in the country, reserved for hiking up hills and jumping over stiles.
 No one objectifies me while traversing rocky lanes or holding the gate for them.
 The most ominous experiences of my country life have involved walking through cow fields during calving season.
 I’m sure threatening behaviours exist in the countryside.
-I’m not implying that misogyny disappears in the countryside, merely that the threat is not as invasive in the way it is in the city.
+I’m not implying that misogyny disappears once you see National Trust signs, merely that the threat is not as invasive in the way it is in the city.
 But you wouldn’t reach that conclusion from watching Men.

 Other than Harper’s ex-husband, James (Paapa Essiedu), all of the men in the film are played by Rory Kinnear: the too-familiar landlord, the dismissive police officer, the creepy vicar and even the snarling child.
 The point of this casting is to demonstrate that toxic masculinity is an all-encompassing issue and actually yes, it is all men.
 However, these caricatures of masculinity are so overtly horrid that this message is lost.
 I cannot see how liberal men will watch these violent, gross depictions and come away understanding that they are part of the problem.
 Garland is ignoring all the subtle and exhausting realities of patriarchal society that benefit even the men who proclaim their allyship.
 The softboi who saps women’s emotional labour or the friend who hangs out with your abuser – 'because he's a nice guy, really' – won’t see themselves in these crude portrayals.